rodneymaiato/codingBlog/content/posts/rename-a-batch-of -image-files-in-numbered-sequence.md

 ## Solving Everyday Problems With BASH Scripts

 I like posting sketches and paintings on instagram.
 But I decided to close my instagram account in favor of posting on my own art blog.
-When I closed my account, I downloaded all my posts.
-I ended up with 20 directories with images named like this.
+When I closed my account, I downloaded all my posts, and ended up with 20 directories containing images named like this.

 ```shellscript
 4348385-8758439-9957383-n-7678399.jpg